 Northern Ireland is the smallest of the countries making up the UK, but don’t let that fool you into thinking there isn’t much to do or see.
 The opposite is true.
-With only a weekend to spend in the country, we had to pick and choose carefully what we wanted to see.
-We decided to focus on the scenic sights and developed our itinerary around Northern Ireland’s impressive natural beauty.
-For a list of Northern Ireland’s best scenic sights and how to fit them all into a weekend, check out our full travel itinerary below with travel tips at the bottom of the page!
+With only a weekend to spare, we had to pick and choose carefully what we wanted to see, and decided to focus our itinerary around Northern Ireland’s impressive natural beauty.
+For a list of the country’s best scenic sights and how to fit them all into a weekend, check out our full two-day itinerary with Northern Ireland travel tips below to help you plan your own perfect getaway!

 The earlier you can knock off work on Friday the better, because you’re going to want to experience as many sunsets in Northern Ireland as possible.